 An authorization workflow is a process whereby business stake-holders are asked to review and either approve or reject a security change request.
 Authorizers are typically invited to act via e-mail and respond via an authenticated, secure web form.

 A workflow engine allows business users and automated processes to request and authorize access changes.
-This is a key feature of any successful IAM system.
+This is a key feature of any successful identity and access management (IAM) system.

 Users sign into a secure web application and submit change requests by selecting and filling in a suitable form.
 Requests are validated by the workflow engine and the requester may be required to make corrections.